Forest Gems Gallery is for sale......

 I`m not leaving what I have always done, just changing form, format, and location.
 I`m hoping to ease out of my public show to a more private setting, and leaving the destination that Forest Gems in Port Townsend has become in new hands.
 Everything always has, and must change.
 A while ago I said NO to consistent rudeness daily, related to smartphones, by making the gallery a Smart Phone Free Zone.
-Cyber bullies on one site didn`t like it, and dish out one gold star ratings with fictional reviews.
+Cyber bullies on some sites don`t like it, and dish out one gold star ratings with fictional reviews.
 I outgrew gold stars in the second grade.
 Business remained good, and has even grown without me doing what I am told by some I must do.
 Conform.
 New ownership can decide how to best utilize smartphone use.
 I found with actual customers the Smartphone Free Zone idea is understood and embraced.
 We get a big thumbs up many times a day, and people return year after year from all over the world.

 To clear up any questions.
 My art is the entire building, artistic contents, raw wood and displays, music and atmosphere, down to the paint color outside.
 Its a package random visitors don`t get to tweak.
 It doesn`t include distracted and often overbearing people wandering around doing a variety of phone behaviors where I show and share my art and life.
 Some send the message I don`t deserve their full attention, expecting the space to adapt to them instead of assessing the space and adapting to it.
 My customers get it/me.
-My manager always tells me this space is me.
+My manager always told me this space is me.
 My website home page will have info. as things develop.
-This sale will be a long process, could take years.
 To get on a list regarding future events email firstname.lastname@example.org

 I can stay on as a consultant/contributor to transition with new owner.
-If not sold, Forest Gems in its present form will fade as other PT temporaries have (only 21 years here in PT) as I transition to working by appointment on my property, providing informal instruction and assistance, space for other artisans to work who don`t have their own workshop, my custom work, and a new by appointment gallery in a special forest setting featuring my work.
+If not sold, Forest Gems in its present form will fade as other PT temporaries have (only 22 years here in PT) as I transition to working by appointment on my property for my custom work, wood sales, and a new by appointment gallery in a special forest setting featuring my work.
 A new owner may have their own style and vision and won`t need my contribution in Port Townsend.
-The big picture for me is about preserving an old 20 acre forest and another 30 acres of forest with my main home and rentals tucked in the trees.
-Should be different.
-People ask for lessons daily.

 This has been a touchstone of West Coast artisans, chance takers, independent thinkers and doers, and those who have participated as patrons.
 The supporting patrons will continue to come to the touchstone if it remains.
 Is anyone out there who wants to run the next leg their way?
 If not, a blow out sale will be coming at some point.
 Sign up now to be notified of future plans and classes, or liquidation if that happens at email@example.com I will see some of you at my new Forest Crossroads when its ready.
 This will take some time.
 The need is there.
 People ask for it daily. `How do you learn.....` First you jump in so you have to learn.